Pay Per Fax Online: Send a One-Time Fax Without a Subscription

 How Pay-Per-Fax Actually Works

 Some services also offer a free tier.
-FaxDrop, for example, gives every account 2 free faxes per month, no credit card required.
+FaxDrop, for example, gives you 2 free sends per month, up to 5 total pages each including the cover page.
+No account or credit card is required.
 If you only need to fax something once, you might not need to pay at all.

 Try FaxDrop FreeWhat to Look For in a Pay-Per-Fax Service